theopenlane/.github/CONTRIBUTING.md

 ## Conduct

-the Openlane follows the [Contributor Covenant Code of Conduct].
+Openlane follows the [Contributor Covenant Code of Conduct].
 You can find a copy in each of our repositories.
 Violating the CoC could result in a warning or a ban to any and all repositories in this organization.